openownership/data-standard/docs/schema/guidance/record-ids.rst

    :figwidth: 80%
    :align: center

-In the declaration from Beta Systems, it declares that it has four direct beneficial owners.
+Beta Systems declares that it has four direct beneficial owners.

 .. figure:: ../../_assets/BetaSys.svg
    :alt: Diagram of a beneficial ownership network.
 An entity node for the company Beta Sys is connected via a solid lines to four person nodes.
 An entity statement block sits next to the Beta Sys node.
 Within the entity statement, recordId is '02c83aa2'.